 Steve and Gail are determined to continue helping the Navajo weaving tradition stay alive.
 It is important to keep all of the Navajo Traditions alive, including the Navajo language, customs, ceremonies, art, etc. They value and respect the Navajo in all ways as one of the nation’s first indigenous people.

-As the Getwiller collection was being built, Gail was home with the kids and running the cattle ranch when Steve went on buying trips.
-In the 1970s and early 80s, there were no paved roads on the Navajo Reservation, no hotels, no GPS and no cell phones.
+As the Getzwiller collection was being built, Gail was home with the kids and running the cattle ranch when Steve went on buying trips.
+In the 1970's and early 80's, there were no paved roads on the Navajo Reservation, no hotels, no GPS and no cell phones.
 Sometimes days went by without communication between Gail at the Getzwiller ranch and Steve on the reservation.
 Many stories can be told about that!

 Due to this, Gail was on her own, fixing everything from fences to broken water pipes, as Steve went from one place to another camping in the back of an old suburban each night on the Navajo Nation.

-WIth the Getwillers still collecting, there are plenty more stories to come.
+With the Getzwillers still collecting, there are plenty more stories to come.
 Check out our blog from time to time for news about what is going on around the Nizhoni Ranch.
 We will try to let you in on some of the stories on the back roads of the Navajo Nation and more.